Federated Progressive Sparsification (Purge, Merge, Tune)+: Background and Related Work

 \section{Background and Related Work}

-\textbf{Federated Learning.} A federated learning environment \cite{mcmahan2017communication} consists of a central server and $N$ participating clients that collaboratively train a machine learning model on their local training datasets, $\mathcal{D}_k$ \footnote{In this paper, we focus in this common centralized federated learning approach, though other topologies exist \cite{rieke2020future}. }.
-The server orchestrates the execution of the federation and assigns local training tasks to the clients.
-Each client receives the global model from the server, $w_c$, and trains the model for an assigned number of local epochs, $E$.
-Depending on the number of participating clients and their availability \cite{DBLP:journals/ftml/KairouzMABBBBCC21}, the server delegates the learning task to all or a subset of clients (participation ratio).
-Upon completion of their local training tasks, the clients share their local model with the server, which aggregates them to compute the global model.
-The process repeats for a number of rounds (federation rounds) and the goal is to find optimal model parameters that minimize the global objective function:
+Federated learning enables distributed training of machine/deep learning models without aggregating data at a single location.
+Typically, a federated learning environment~\cite{mcmahan2017communication} consists of a central server and $N$ participating clients that jointly train a model on their local private data.
+This learning environment, commonly referred to as a centralized federated topology~\cite{rieke2020future}, or star-topology~\cite{bellavista2021decentralised} is the focus of our work; though other topologies are possible~\cite{rieke2020future,bellavista2021decentralised}.
+The server orchestrates the execution of the federation, each client receives the global model from the server, and trains the model for an assigned number of iterations.
+Depending on the number of participating clients and their availability, the server may delegate learning tasks to all clients or a subset.
+The ratio of clients selected for the task out of the total number of clients is called~\emph{participation ratio}~\cite{DBLP:journals/ftml/KairouzMABBBBCC21}.
+Upon completion of the assigned tasks, the server aggregates clients' local model parameters and computes a new global model.

-where $F_k$ is each client's local objective function.
-FedAvg~\cite{mcmahan2017communication} introduced the approach of solving this global objective through weighted aggregation of local models, with each model trained using stochastic gradient descent (SGD).
-Subsequent work use the same weighted aggregation scheme, but applied different local objective function optimizers during training, such as MomentumSGD~\cite{li2020federated}, and FedProx \cite{li2020federatedopt} that introduces a proximal term to penalize the deviation of the local model from the global model.
-The work of \cite{wang2021field,reddi2020adaptive} generalizes the federated optimization problem by decoupling server and client optimization, with the local model updates generated by the clients being interpreted as "pseudo-gradients" upon which the server applies different adaptive optimization techniques.